 TEDGlobal 2017 Session 2 Speakers

-Magatte Wade delivered an impassioned talk about the challenges of doing business in Africa and what led her to start her own ventures, most notably the skin care line Tiossan.
+Delivered an impassioned talk about the challenges of doing business in Africa and what led her to start her own ventures, most notably the skincare line Tiossan.

 Entrepreneur Magatte Wade calls out governments that make their countries (or allow their countries to become) hard to do business in.
 Once it’s easier to create a business, she believes, people will, in droves.
 Photo: Ryan Lash / TED

-Tania Douglas, a biomedical engineer, reminds us that while technology promises and is capable of much, it could be all for naught if we neglect the context.
+A biomedical engineer reminds us that while technology promises and is capable of much, it could be all for naught if we neglect the context.
 For instance: Most of the advanced medical equipment used in Africa is imported, but the tools often break down and end up in equipment graveyards because they do not do well in humid and hot environments, and cannot be operated without constant power.